No Vision…

 Hope says, “there will be a brighter day and a better tomorrow”

-Hold on to your dream.
+• Hold on to your dream.
 What are your dreams?
 Just because it’s not happening now or the way you thought it would, doesn’t mean it won’t happen.
 So often when we are in the midst of adversity and challenge, it’s a tool to help us see things differently.
 If we can’t do it this way, what can we do?
-We discover strengths, talents that we didn’t know existed and our dreams become even better.
+We discover strengths, and talents that we didn’t know existed and our dreams become even better.

-Practice gratitude.
-Even if you don’t feel like it, write down 3-5 things you’re grateful for.
+• Practice gratitude Even if you don’t feel like it, write down 3-5 things you’re grateful for.
 Gratitude unlocks life.
 I am grateful for the birds that are chirping, I am grateful that I have food in my refrigerator, I am grateful for technology, I am grateful for a new day… for my health.

-Breathe.
-Take in a deep breath… do you feel that?
+• Breathe Take in a deep breath… do you feel that?
 You’re alive!
 And while there’s breath in our bodies, we have this moment, this time, this place.

 Focus on the choices you DO have.
 What choices do you have today that will help you hold on to hope?
 To peace?
 We get to choose our attitude.
 We choose what thoughts we think.
-We choose how we interact with our kids, significant others, our animals, parents, loved ones.
+We choose how we interact with our kids, significant others, animals, parents, and loved ones.
 We choose what fuel we use to drive our bodies (food, drink).
 We choose our level of activity.
-We choose what we read, watch, listen to.
+We choose what we read, watch, and listen to.

 Today is a new day.